 The form itself is available for free download from the USCIS website.
 However, you'll need to pay a filing fee ($600 as of early 2016) and submit it by mail, then wait for a reply.
 The wait can be many weeks or months long.
 USCIS may require the parents and child to appear for a personal interview.

 Another option is to apply to the U.S. Department of State for the child's passport.
 However, it's sometimes easier to obtain a citizenship certificate from USCIS first, and use that to prove the person's status to the Department of State.

 Questions for Your Attorney

-- How can I apply for permanent residency for my child in order that she/he can get US citizenship?
+- How can I apply for permanent residence status for my child in order that she or he can later get U.S. citizenship?

 - How can I show that I have permanent and legal custody of my child, in order to meet the requirements under the CCA?

-- What documentation do I need to prove that my child is a U.S. citizen?
+- What documentation do I need to prove to the U.S. government or others that my child is a U.S. citizen?

 - How do I prove that a child born out of wedlock to a U.S. citizen father derived U.S. citizenship?

 - USCIS hasn't acted on my N-600, and we need to get my child a U.S. passport soon.
 What do we do?